 - Self-reflecting on your own beliefs and where they come from

-Formal education works in a similar way, providing social lessons and teaching skills that encourage the following:
+Formal education works in a similar way, providing social relationship, lessons and teaching skills that encourage the following:

 - Relating to different people and building friendships

 - Identifying problems and coming up with your own solutions

 - Gaining a sense of responsibility and civic duty

 - Asking questions about things you don’t understand

 - Thinking about the best ways to speak and listen

 Learning to be caring and inquisitive builds the desire to be an agent of change, and in turn, positively impacts the world around you.

 Education systems around the world, whether it's a public elementary school or a private university, inherently ask you to think outside of yourself and ultimately bring positive change.
 These institutions question how you can serve your community, and how your community fits into society-and if your society needs to change to serve your community, what tools you'll need to make that dream a reality.